HHB131 Dome Crown Block

 Pic 5 Creating a halo design using your standard dome block.

 Here Stephanie has blocked a beautiful halo crown in dark grey sinamay embellished with pewter veiling, a single stripped ostrich quill and set upon a sunset yellow hibiscus hand made in satin and organza.
 A truly beautiful design and modelled by Stephanie herself to show how its worn.

-Contact Stephanie to create a fabulous outfit, hat or headpiece for your special occasion by visiting her pages on Instagram and Facebook here
+Stephanie is ready to create and design the pefect hat or headpiece for your special occasion get in touch with Stephanie by visiting her pages on Instagram